hkiyomaru/neuraltalk-server/README.md

 $ luarocks install image
 ```

-If __you'd like run this on an NVIDIA GPU using CUDA__, you have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).

-And get the below packages.
+If __you would like run this on an NVIDIA GPU using CUDA__, you need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and get the following packages.

 ```
 $ luarocks install cutorch